How To Demand A Medical Breakthrough: Lessons From The AIDS Fight

 So they took it upon themselves to figure out the specific roadblocks in government policy and clinical trials that stood in the way of what ACT UP wanted most: a cure.
 Then they unleashed their rage to force the decision-makers to hear ACT UP's solutions.

-They kicked off the approach at a government building park in suburban Maryland.
+They kicked off the approach at a government building in suburban Maryland.

 "Our goal was to seize control of the FDA," says Barr.